The Divorce Whisperer

 How are you spreading the word about this legal option?

-What’s the number one reason someone might consider collaborative practice?
+What’s the number one reason someone might consider Collaborative Divorce?

 I always ask, “Do you want to be able to dance with your former spouse at your child’s wedding?”
 I try to get clients to focus on the future.
 What does this process mean to you?